iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 The initial setup, including the appointment of volunteers to manage booths, remains the same for both methods.
 The primary difference lies in the vote counting process.
 Given India's large population, there is a need for a substantial number of counting centers.
 But there are also large number of volunters in a large populated country.
 A significant portion of the adult population in India is unemployed, resulting in lower labor costs.
 Counting is a low-skill labour, so anyone can do it at a very low cost.
 To contribute to saving the country, most people would be willing to work for free for a week or a month.
 It wouldn't take a week to finish counting votes.
 Additionally, there are maintenance and manufacturing costs associated with EVMs, which are absent in the case of paper ballots. **Consequently, paper ballots prove to be a more cost-effective option.**

 Counting with paper ballots can be conducted in a decentralized manner, constituency-wise, involving a large number of people.
 Moreover, the counting process can be automated using open-source machine learning, as demonstrated earlier.
 Anyone can develop the machine learning algorithm, and the validation and accuracy checks can be performed by the community.

+### Shooting the messenger

+A whistleblower is an individual who exposes information about wrongdoing, illegal activities, or unethical behavior within an organization.
+Unfortunately, whistleblowers may face backlash, retaliation, or legal consequences for bringing such information to light.

+"Shooting the messenger" is a critical perspective on the unfair treatment that whistleblowers may experience for their courageous actions in exposing the truth.

+> The government should prioritize the safeguarding of whistleblowers rather than resorting to punishing the messenger.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/1-L9eiUQCRY?si=eZcejKWUgdZHr59u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>